Education

 The degree has been designed to meet the needs of educational professionals, especially those in teaching, management or administration at all levels of education.
 Students likely to benefit from the course are those who are interested in education, often teachers or people planning to become teachers, who have a commitment to pedagogy, and educational managers in schools, colleges and higher education institutions, as well as those working in educational administration, in the UK and overseas.

 Students who have successfully completed the PGCE at Durham in the previous academic year have the option to use 90 credits they have accredited on this course.
-These students will only need to do the core modules, Education Enquiry and the Dissertation (if part-time, over 2 years), to complete the course.
+These students will only need to do the core modules, Education Enquiry and the Dissertation to complete the course.

-Full-time students normally study two 20 credit core taught modules, two 10 credit taught modules, two 30 credit modules plus the dissertation over one year.
+Students normally study two 20 credit core taught modules, two 10 credit optional taught modules, two 30 credit optional modules plus the 60 credit dissertation over one year.

 Core modules: